patrick-lenggenhager/HyperCells/index.md

 {% endfor %}
 {% endif %}

+## Limitations
+Note that at this point *HyperCells* is still under development and, because the limitations have not yet been fully determined, released only as a beta version.
+Further testing will be required before an official release.
+However, the package is already fully functional and documented and can be used to reproduce the results of the publication mentioned above.

+### Known limitations
+- `TGCellGraph` objects and symmetric `TGCell` objects cannot be produced for cells without mirror symmetries, i.e., for quotients that act "chirally" on the surface.
+- Tests currently only succeed with GAP version 4.11 due to different but equivalent representation of certain groups elements as words in the generators.
+- Faces of `TGCellGraph` objects are currently not implemented for all cases, they are only implemented for tessellation and kagome graphs obtained using the `TGTessellationGraph` and `TGKagomeGraph` functions, respectively.

 ## Author{% if site.data.package.authors.size != 1 %}s{% endif %}
 {% for person in site.data.package.authors %}